erwanm/tdc-tools/docs/umls-mesh-utilities/index.md

    * Select "Current Production Year" in XML format
    * Download `desc20xx.xml`

-## `collect-umls-hierarchy.py`: extract all the concepts more specific than the input CUI
+## Extract all the concepts more specific than the input CUI

 Reads a list of CUI concepts (one by line) from STDIN and extracts from the UMLS data all their 'descendants' according to the UMLS hierarchy.